chickencraver97/PPT-samples/README.md

 * Can think computationally and accomplish what may be building blocks for a larger software project;
 * Are capable of using Git and Github for _elementary source code control_ tasks.

-## The Programming Proficiency Test and Passing CPEN 221
+## The Programming Proficiency Test and CPEN 221

 **All students will have to pass the programming proficiency test to pass CPEN 221.**